vijaykarigowdara/ai.github.io/README.md

 ### Digit Recognition

 We have taken a neural network with more than 10 nodes in the layer.
 If we tke less than 10, the network will have to share computations, which may lead to poor performance.

+## Learning Rate effect on Neural Network

+Learning rate controls how much we are adjusting the weights of our network with respect the loss gradient.
+Lower the value, the slower we move along the downward slope.
+While this might be a good idea in terms of making sure that we don't miss any local minima, it could also mean that model will take a long time to converge.
+Hence, if we chose an optimal learning rate, we would spend lesser time to train our neural network.